Prunoideae/ProbeJS-Forge/README.md

 3. Reload your IDE if your IDE doesn't know about the changes of typings, you will see the `onEvent` and `captureEvent` with correct typings now.
 4. If you want to remove the mod, don't forget to replace all `captureEvent` back to `onEvent`.
+5. v1.4 allows dumped events to be persisted between dumps, no matter actually they're fired or not in current dump, if an event is missing (mostly from the removal of mods), cached events will be automatically removed too.
+If you want to clear the cache manually, use `/probejs clear_cache`.

 ## 4. Beaning